 Is Forex trading forbidden in Islam?
 Can Muslims trade Forex and CFDs?
 Is Forex Trading Haram or Halal in Islam?
-While the answer is complex, the one answer we have concluded here is: Yes, Forex is Halal and CFD trading is halal if you have a business out of it.
-At the same time, the answer can be that Forex is Haram if you are in for a quick catch.
+While the answer is complex, the one answer we have concluded here is: Yes, Forex trading is Halal and CFD trading is halal if you have made a real business out of it.
+At the same time, I can tell you that Forex trading is Haram, yes Forex can be 100% haram if you are driven by greed and gambling sensation for a quick catch.

 Trading Forex is Halal if you treat trading as a business where you calculate your risk of investment with proper risk/reward expectations.
 Do not treat trading as Gambling, do not trade with Swap accounts, and make sure that you do not violate any Islamic Religious laws.